 Each program administrator has its own rules and criteria for application.
 For example, in the state of Idaho, someone must go through the Idaho Housing and Finance Association to apply for homeowner assistance and special financing from the program.

-In addition, the Neighborhood Stabilization Program requires that you go through eight hours of classroom instruction about homeownership.
+In addition, the Neighborhood Stabilization Program requires you go through eight hours of classroom instruction about homeownership.

 Before you apply, check with the appropriate authority to find out what documents are needed, the amount of the minimum down payment, and other requirements necessary to qualify for the program in your area.
 HUD states that no grant will cover 100% of the cost of a house, and the government will not give one to anyone who cannot use it toward a mortgage, which means qualifying for a mortgage is necessary.